chinapedia/wikipedia.abstract.en/Page/Rat.md

 Rat-free areas

-Rat_caged.webm Rats are found in nearly all areas of Earth which are inhabited by human beings.
+Rats are found in nearly all areas of Earth which are inhabited by human beings.
 The only rat-free continent is Antarctica, which is too cold for rat survival outdoors, and its lack of human habitation does not provide buildings to shelter them from the weather.
 However, rats have been introduced to many of the islands near Antarctica, and because of their destructive effect on native flora and fauna, efforts to eradicate them are ongoing.
 In particular, Bird Island (just off rat-infested South Georgia Island), where breeding seabirds could be badly affected if rats were introduced, is subject to special measures and regularly monitored for rat invasions.[47]

 As part of island restoration some islands' rat populations have been eradicated to protect or restore the ecology.
 Hawadax Island, Alaska was declared rat free after 229 years and Campbell Island, New Zealand after almost 200 years.
 Breaksea Island in New Zealand was declared rat free in 1988 after an eradication campaign based on a successful trial on the smaller Hawea Island nearby.